Majority of establishments are engaged in gambling and betting activities

 Cost refers to all expenses excluding compensation incurred during the year whether paid or payable.
 Valuation should be at purchaser price including taxes and other charges, net of discounts, rebates, returns and allowances.
 Goods received from and services rendered by other establishment of the same enterprise are valued as though purchased.

-Valued added is gross output less intermediate input.
-Gross output for Arts, Entertainment and Recreation activities is the sum of the total revenue (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following cost items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; cost of industrial services done by others; cost of non-industrial services done by others; goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; payouts and other cost.
+Value Added is gross output less intermediate cost.
+Gross output is equal to the sum of total revenue (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account, and change in inventory.
+Intermediate cost is equal to the sum of the following cost items: materials and supplies; fuels, lubricants, oils and greases; electricity and water; cost of industrial services done by others; cost of non-industrial services done by others (less rent expense for land); goods purchased for resale; research and experimental development expense; environmental protection expense; royalty fee; franchise fee and other cost; less change in inventory of materials and supplies; fuels, lubricants, oils and greases, payouts; and goods for resale.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.